apaladines-techconsulting/Interview_Questions/README.md

 4. MVP -> Model View Presenter (this is an old arq not much used now)
 5. TCA -> Clean Architecture
 6. VIPER -> View Interactor Presenter Entity Router

+### MVVM:
+MVVM is a design pattern used in iOS development to separate the concerns of your application into three distinct components:
+- Model: Represents the data and business logic.
+- View: Represents the user interface.
+- ViewModel: Acts as an intermediary between the Model and the View.
+It transforms the data from the Model into a format that the View can display and also handles user interactions.

+#### Advantages of MVVM:
+- Separation of Concerns: MVVM cleanly separates the concerns of an application.
+The Model handles the data and business logic, the ViewModel handles the presentation logic, and the View is responsible for displaying the data.
+This separation makes the codebase more organized and maintainable.
+- Testability: MVVM makes it easier to write unit tests for your application.
+The ViewModel can be tested independently of the View, as it doesn't have any direct references to UI elements.
+This improves test coverage and helps catch bugs early in the development process.
+- Reusability: ViewModels can be reused across multiple views or view controllers.
+This is especially useful in scenarios where different parts of the app need to display the same data differently.
+- Flexibility and Adaptability: MVVM allows for easy adaptation to changes in the UI or business logic.
+As UI requirements change, you can update the ViewModel without affecting the Model or the View.
+This flexibility is essential for handling evolving app requirements.
+- Binding: MVVM often leverages data binding frameworks like Combine or RxSwift, which allow automatic synchronization of the ViewModel and View.
+This reduces boilerplate code for updating UI elements in response to changes in the underlying data.
+- Improved Collaboration: MVVM promotes collaboration between designers and developers.
+Designers can work on the layout and appearance of the View independently of the ViewModel and Model, allowing for parallel development.

+#### Disadvantages of MVVM:
+- Complexity: MVVM can introduce some complexity to the codebase, especially in larger applications.
+It requires creating and managing ViewModel objects for each View, which may increase code size and complexity.
+- Learning Curve: Developers new to MVVM may face a learning curve when understanding how to structure and maintain ViewModel code.
+- Overhead: In simpler apps or when used incorrectly, MVVM can introduce unnecessary overhead.
+Not every app requires the level of separation that MVVM provides, and using it inappropriately can lead to code bloat.
+- Potential for Boilerplate: Depending on the platform and libraries used, there can be some boilerplate code involved in setting up data binding or communication between the ViewModel and View.
+- Performance Considerations: MVVM relies on data binding, which can have performance implications if not used carefully.
+Excessive updates to the View can impact performance, so it's important to monitor and optimize as needed.

+### Retain Cycle:
+A retain cycle occurs when two or more objects reference each other strongly, preventing them from being deallocated by the memory management system.
+In Swift, this often happens when using closures or delegate patterns.
+How to Resolve Retain Cycles and Memory Leaks:
+To resolve retain cycles and memory leaks:
+- Use weak or unowned references in closures to prevent strong reference cycles.
+- Use Instruments in Xcode to identify memory leaks.
+- Be mindful of strong references within closures, especially when capturing self.

 ### Design Patterns:
 Group of smaller related classes, modules or sub functionalities inside one project.
 In one project can be multiple Design Patterns used: